 The modern litigation review systems provide numerous functions to support the review process and achieve workflow efficiencies.
 They form a centralised online repository accessible to anyone from anywhere.
 Since the same repository is shared between people, it provides a common platform to collaborate during the review process.
 Supporting team work on every level is essential as manual review is the most time consuming process in the eDiscovery project.
-With real time reporting the core team is always informed about the performance of the team and individuals as well as about the efficiency and partial results of the review with searching, tagging, coding and annotating facilities.
+With real time reporting the core team is always informed about the performance of the team and individuals as well as about the efficiency and partial results of the review.
+The user interface should be quick and easy to use in order to support a smooth review with searching, tagging, coding and annotating facilities.
 Advanced searching and data visualisation functions can assist to identify the review set and determine the workflow.
 Low level permission control may help to set up document level access rights to groups and people in the matter, even if it involves multiple/opposing parties or joint defence groups.